numediart/ImmersiveSoundSpace/ISS_UnityExamples/Readme.md

 A utility that count time from the loading of the current scene.
 It is used to trigger audio play, trajectories and to get a timestamp on debug messages.
 It can be paused and resumed with `Chrono.Pause()` and `Chrono.Resume()`, and reset with `Chrono.ResetTimer()`.

 #### MoveFromOSC
 Script to attach to the main camera and every object that must follow a HTC Vive tracker.
 It will parse the OSC messages comming from the Python script and move the object they are attached to accordingly.
+We recomend to add an offset of -0.15 on the Y axis for the MainCamera, so that it better follows the user's head.

 ### Loggers